How To Load a Dishwasher Guide

 Place items facing the center of the dishwasher and angled down toward the spray jets.
 Placing them at an angle will not only help with cleaning but will also help ensure proper draining and drying.
 If your dishes aren’t drying in the dishwasher, it may be because of improper dish placement.

-Step 1: Load The Upper Rack
+1. Load the Upper Rack

 Small bowls and plates should be placed between the tines and angled downward toward the center of the dishwasher.
 Be sure to avoid “nesting” or overlapping bowls to help ensure optimal cleaning.

 Large utensils, spatulas and ladles should be laid flat on the upper rack.
-Avoid placing these items in the utensil holder as they can potentially block a lower level spray arm.
+Avoid placing these items in the utensil holder, as they can potentially block a lower level spray arm.
 Smaller utensils can also be loaded on the upper rack as well; just make sure they’re placed so they won’t fall through an open space in the rack.

-Plastic containers should be loaded on the upper rack, away from the heating element to avoid warping or melting.
+Plastic containers should be loaded on the upper rack, away from the heating element to help avoid warping or melting.
 And only wash plastic items that are marked “dishwasher safe.”

-Load larger items like plates, large bowls, dishwasher-safe casserole dishes and stainless steel cookware in the bottom rack of the dishwasher.
+- Load larger items like plates, large bowls, dishwasher-safe casserole dishes and stainless steel cookware in the bottom rack of the dishwasher.

 Place soiled pans, bowls and casserole dishes on their sides.
 This is especially important for older dishwashers that might only have a spray arm in the bottom of the tub that could potentially get blocked by a face-down dish.